 Application of Payments.
 Payments in excess of the Minimum Payment Due are applied in accordance with law.
 This means that we will generally apply payments in excess of the Minimum Payment Due to higher APR balances first.
 However, excess payments received before a deferred interest promotion expires are applied to the deferred interest promotional balance first in the last two billing cycles of the promotional period.
-And, if the expiration date of a deferred interest promotion is before the payment due date in the billing cycle in which the deferred interest promotion expires, excess payments received before the deferred interest promotion expires are applied to the deferred interest promotional balance first in the last three billing cycles of the promotion expires are applied to the deferred interest promotional balance first in the last three billing cycles of the promotional period.
+And, if the expiration date of a deferred interest promotion is before the payment due date in the billing cycle in which the deferred interest promotion expires, excess payments received before the deferred interest promotion expires are applied to the deferred interest, excess payments received before the deferred interest promotion expires are applied to the deferred interest promotional balance first in the last three billing cycles of the promotional period.
 Payments equal to or less than the Minimum Payment Due and credits are applied at our discretion and you authorize us to apply payments and credits in a way that is most favorable or convenient for us.
 This may include applying such payments and credits to lower APR balances first.